Yosemite Hikes masthead (Pothole Dome)

 The Yosemite Sugar Pine Railroad is an antique logging train that runs daily for most of the year.
 It's 13 miles (20 km) north of Oakhurst and two miles (3 km) south of Fish Camp on Highway 41.
 It's usually daytime only, but there are occasional moonlight runs; see their schedule for particulars.

-Oakhurst itself is a bit more prosaic, entertainment-wise, but there is a multiplex cinema here, in the Raley's shopping center.
-If you're marooned in Oakhurst in the daytime, you might be able to divert yourself at Fresno Flats, a collection of historical buildings, or the Children's Museum.
+The most interesting option in Oakhurst itself is probably the Golden Chain Theatre, which does surprisingly high quality productions for a small town theater troupe.
+There's also a multiplex cinema here, in the Raley's shopping center, that went out of business in 2012 and was resurrected by local owners who introduced memberships and all-you-can-watch pricing plans.
+If you're marooned in Oakhurst in the daytime and not interested in a matinee, you might be able to divert yourself at Fresno Flats, a collection of historical buildings.

 Oakhurst Hotels & Lodging